-- 21 CFR 872.4770 - Temporary Mandibular Condyle Reconstruction Plate (to be designated, if a final order is published); and with product code NEI.
+- 21 CFR 872.4770 - Temporary Mandibular Condyle Reconstruction Plate and with product code NEI.

-In a separate publication, FDA proposes to reclassify TMCRP as specified in 21 CFR 872.4770 with this identification:
+TMCRP is classified as specified in 21 CFR 872.4770 with this identification:

 "A temporary mandibular condyle reconstruction plate is a device that is intended to stabilize mandibular bone and provide for temporary reconstruction of the mandibular condyle until permanent reconstruction is completed in patients who have undergone resective surgical procedures requiring removal of the mandibular condyle and mandibular bone.
 This device is not intended for treatment of temporomandibular joint disorders."

 This generic type of device consists of a bone plate that extends into a condylar head and is attached to the mandible via bone screws.
 These components are fabricated from materials such as medical grade titanium alloy, stainless steel, and cobalt-chromium alloys.

 This generic type of device does not include (and the guideline does not address) the following: